-Some depression runs in families.
-Researchers believe that it is possible to inherit a tendency to get depression.
-This seems to be especially true for bipolar disorder (manic depression).
+There are many potential causes of depression.
+Some depression runs in families, and researchers believe it's possible to inherit a tendency towards depression; this seems to be especially true for bipolar disorder (manic depression).
 Studies of families with several generations of bipolar disorder (BPD) found that those who develop the disorder have differences in their genes from most who don't develop BPD.
-Some people with the genes for BPD don't actually develop the disorder, however.
+But some people with the genes for BPD don't actually develop the disorder.
 Other factors, such as stresses at home, work, or school, are also important.

-Major depression also seems to run in families, but it can also develop in people who have no family history of depression.
-Either way major depressive disorder is often associated with changes in brain structures or brain function.
+Major depression also seems to run in families, but it can develop in people who have no family history of depression.
+Either way, major depressive disorder is often associated with changes in brain structure or function.

 People who have low self-esteem, who are consistently pessimistic, or who are readily overwhelmed by stress are also prone to depression.
 Physical changes in the body can also trigger mental health problems such as depression.
 Research demonstrates that stroke, heart attack, cancer, Parkinson's disease, and hormonal disorders can cause depression.
 A severe stressor such as a serious loss, difficult relationship, financial problem can also trigger a depressive episode.
 A combination of genetic, psychological, and environmental factors is often involved in the onset of depression.

 Studies suggest that women experience depression up to twice as often as men.
 Hormonal factors may contribute to the increased rate of depression in women; such as menstrual cycle changes, pregnancy, miscarriage, postpartum period, pre-menopause, and menopause.
 Women may also face unique stressors such as responsibilities both at work and home, single parenthood, and caring for children and for aging parents.